 When selecting a connector, you must consider its effect on the lexicographical order of the new Partition Key.
-The safe choice is to select a connector that is less than all other available characters.
+The ideal method is to select a connector with an ASCII code that is less than all other available characters.

-In the well-designed Primary Key section, it is mentioned that it is better not to use OrderNumber as the table’s Partition Key.
-Because the OrderNumbers increase sequentially, purchase records will always be written in the newest OrderNumber range, while the older OrderNumber ranges will not have any written pressure.
-This will cause an imbalance in access pressure so that the reserved read/write throughput is not used efficiently.
-If a sequentially increasing key value should be used as the Partition Key, splice a hash prefix to the Partition Key.
-In this way, the OrderNumbers will be randomly distributed throughout the table, evening out the access pressure distribution.
+In the Primary Key section, it is recommended that OrderNumber is not used as the table’s Partition Key.
+Since OrderNumbers increase sequentially, purchase records will always be written in the newest OrderNumber range, meaning older OrderNumber ranges will not experience any written pressure.
+This will cause an imbalance in access pressure resulting in inefficient use of the reserved read/write throughput.
+If a sequentially increasing key value needs to be used as the Partition Key, splice a hash prefix to the Partition Key.
+In this way, the OrderNumbers will be randomly distributed throughout the table to better balance the access pressure distribution.

 The purchase records table using OrderNumber as the Partition Key is as follows:

-For the OrderNumbers, use the md5 algorithm to calculate a prefix (you may also use other hashing algorithms) and splice it to create the HashOrderNumber.
-Because the hash strings calculated by the md5 algorithm may be too long, we only need to take the first few digits in order to achieve a random distribution of the records of sequential OrderNumbers.
-In this example, we take the first 4 digits and the table produced is as follows:
+As an example, for the OrderNumbers, you can use the md5 algorithm to calculate a prefix (other hashing algorithms are permitted) and splice it to create the HashOrderNumber.
+As the hash strings calculated by the md5 algorithm may be too long, you can take only the first few digits to achieve a random distribution of records of sequential OrderNumbers.
+In this example, the first 4 digits are used to produce the following table:

 When subsequently accessing the purchase records, use the same algorithm to calculate the hash prefix of the OrderNumber to get the HashOrderNumber that corresponds to a purchase record.
-The downside of adding a hash prefix to the Partition Key is that the originally contiguous records will be dispersed.
+One drawback of adding a hash prefix to the Partition Key is that the originally contiguous records will be dispersed.
 This means that the GetRange operation cannot be used to get a range of logically consecutive records.

 When Table Store tables are split into multiple partitions, these partitions are distributed across multiple Table Store servers.
-When a batch of data must be uploaded to Table Store and it is ordered by a Primary Key, if the data is written in the same order, this may concentrate the written pressure on a certain partition, while the other partitions are idle.
-Thus, the operation will not make effective use of the reserved read/write throughput, which will impact the data import speed.
+If a batch of data is ordered by the Primary Key to be uploaded to Table Store, and the data is written in the same order, this may concentrate the written pressure on a certain partition, while the other partitions remain idle.
+This operation does not fully utilize the reserved read/write throughput and may impact the data import speed.

 Disrupt the original data order and then import.
 Ensure that the written data is evenly distributed across each Partition Key.

 Use multiple worker threads for parallel data import.
-Split a large data set into many small sets.
-The worker threads will randomly select a small set to import.
+Split a large data set into multiple smaller sets.
+The worker threads will then randomly select a smaller set to import.